xgi-org/xgi/docs/source/api_reference.rst

 XGI is organized into the following subpackages:

 * ``xgi.algorithms``: Function to compute classic algorightms on higher-order networks
+* ``xgi.communities``:  Functions to detect community structure in higher-order networks
 * ``xgi.convert``:  Functions to convert between different representations of the data
 * ``xgi.core``: Classes for the core datastructures and views
 * ``xgi.drawing``:  Functions for plotting